-The findings of this study aligned well with ecological theory and social exchange theory.
+The findings of this study align well with ecological theory and social exchange theory.
 The Rohingyas' illegal status and lack of rights in Malaysia, part of the exo-system in ecological theory, impact all other areas of their lives and increase the challenges that they face, which participants highlighted in this study.
 Viewed through social exchange theory, the rewards for both Malaysia as a country and the Rohingya in Malaysia are significant enough that the Rohingya will likely keep coming to Malaysia, and the Malaysian government will likely continue to tolerate them on a humanitarian basis.
 While Malaysia risks having large numbers of undocumented people in the country, it receives the reward of low-cost labour.
-The Rohingya risk arrest and detention to live in Malaysia, but the reward they receive--relative safety and security--is better than remaining in Myanmar or Bangladesh.
+The Rohingya risk arrest and detention to live in Malaysia, but the reward they receive-relative safety and security-is better than remaining in Myanmar or Bangladesh.

 Without rights in Malaysia, the Rohingya will remain at the margins of society, awaiting repatriation or resettlement, neither of which is probable.
 It is doubtful their overall situation in Malaysia will improve unless Malaysia grants them the right to work and/or signs the 1951 and 1967 Refugee Protocols.
-In summary, "Malaysia remains a place of temporary abode, where they can survive, but not prosper" (O'Brien and Hoffstaedter 2020, 11).
+In summary, Malaysia serves as a transient home for the Rohingya, allowing them to exist but not flourish.